mikenakis/Bathyscaphe/README.md

 - **_Invariable Field_** - a field that cannot be mutated.
 Corresponds to the presence of the language keyword `final` in the field definition.
 Note that invariability here refers only to the field itself, and is entirely without regards to whether the object referenced by the field is immutable or not.
 Also see opposite: **_Variable Field_**.

 - **_Object Assessment_** - represents the result of examining an instance of a class (an object) to determine whether it is immutable or not.
 One of the fundamental premises of Bathyscaphe is that we must assess objects for immutability because quite often the assessment of types is inconclusive.
-Bathyscaphe has one assessment to express that an object is immutable, but an entire hierarchy of assessments for all the different ways in which an object can be mutable, so that it can provide diagnostics as to precisely why a particular assessment was issued.
+Bathyscaphe has one assessment to express that an object is immutable, but an entire hierarchy of assessments for all the different ways in which an object can be mutable, so that it can provide diagnostics as to precisely why an object was assessed as mutable.
 Also see **_Assessment_**, **_Type Assessment_**.

 - **_Shallow Immutability_** - see **_Superficial Immutability_**